Skip To Main Content

 Phil Dodson

-The 2025 season was Phil Dodson's fourth as head coach of the Foresters, 14th as a coach at the collegiate level, and seventh at the helm of an NCAA program.
+The 2026 season was Phil Dodson's fifth as head coach of the Foresters, 15th as a coach at the collegiate level, and eighth at the helm of an NCAA program.

-Under Dodson's direction, the Foresters posted a 10-8 overall record and finished in a tie for third place in the Northern Athletics Collegiate Conference standings with an 8-3 mark in league play.
-They also advanced to the semifinals of the NACC Tournament.
-Liam Bradley was a First Team All-NACC selection while four of his teammates earned second team honors and four more, including NACC Freshman of the Year John Shannon, were honorable mention selections.
+Under Dodson's direction, the Foresters posted an 11-7 overall record and finished in a tie for third place in the Northern Athletics Collegiate Conference standings with an 8-3 mark in league play.
+They also ended Aurora University's 46-game winning streak against conference opponents with a thrilling 12-11 overtime victory to reach the championship game of the NACC Tournament.
+Liam Bradley repeated as a First Team All-NACC selection while two of his teammates earned second team honors and two more were honorable mention selections.

 Lake Forest captured back-to-back Midwest Lacrosse Conference regular season and tournament titles in 2023 and 2024 and the team was 29-8 overall with victories in each of their 13 games against league foes during that span.
 The Foresters also hosted and defeated Transylvania University 12-10 in the opening round.of the 2024 NCAA Division III Tournament.

-Forester players have now earned 37 all-conference honors, including 13 first team selections, in the last four seasons and Dodson was named MLC Coach of the Year twice (2022, 2023).
-In addition, Lake Forest has garnered 72 conference academic awards in Dodson's four years as head coach.
+Forester players have now earned 42 all-conference honors, including 14 first team selections, in the last five seasons and Dodson was named MLC Coach of the Year twice (2022, 2023).
+In addition, Lake Forest has garnered 72 conference academic awards in Dodson's first four years as head coach.

 Dodson came to Lake Forest after four years as the first head men's lacrosse coach at Chatham University in Pittsburgh, Pennsylvania.
 After a year of recruiting, he led the Cougars to a 7-8 record in their first season and a 9-7 mark in year two.
 The 2019 team also became Chatham's first spring sport to reach the semifinals of the conference tournament.
 Despite the 2020 season being cut short after just seven games by the COVID-19 pandemic, Chatham players earned a total of 15 all-conference honors during his two full seasons.